Skip to main content

 </div>

-This will add two buttons that will load the different components.
+This adds two buttons that load the different components.

 <mat-card class="z-depth center" flex="50">